farzanahmad/test-automation-design-patterns/readme.md

 ***

-# 🛠️ Chapter 11: The Builder Pattern
+# 🛠️ Pattern #10: The Builder Pattern

 Let's clean up those messy test object setups!
 The Builder pattern offers a way to create complex objects piece by piece, making your code easier to read and maintain.